Pat Garrett: Pursuit of Billy the Kid

 On December 19, 1880, Billy the Kid, Charlie Bowdre, Tom Pickett, Billy Wilson, Dave Rudabaugh, and Tom O'Folliard rode into Fort Sumner.
-Lying in wait were deputy Garrett and his posse.
+Lying in wait were Deputy Garrett and his posse.
 Mistaking O'Folliard for the Kid, Garrett's men opened fire and killed O'Folliard.
 Billy and the others escaped unharmed.
 Three days later, Garrett's posse cornered Billy and his companions at a spot called Stinking Springs.
 They killed Bowdre and captured the others.
-On April 15, 1881, Billy the Kid was sentenced to hang by Judge Warren Bristol, but escaped thirteen days later, killing two deputies.
+On April 15, 1881, Billy the Kid was sentenced to hang by Judge Warren Bristol, but escaped 13 days later, killing two deputies.

-On July 14, 1881, Garrett visited Fort Sumner to question a friend of the Kid's about his whereabouts and learned he was staying with a mutual friend, Pedro Menard "Pete" Maxwell.
+On July 14, 1881, Garrett visited Fort Sumner to question a friend of the Kid's about his whereabouts, and learned he was staying with a common friend, Pedro Menard "Pete" Maxwell.
 Around midnight, Garrett went to Maxwell's house.
 The Kid was asleep in another part of the house, but woke up in the middle of the night and entered Maxwell's bedroom, where Garrett was standing in the shadows.
 The Kid did not recognize the man standing in the dark.
 He asked him, repeatedly, "¿Quién es?" ("Who is it?"), and Garrett replied by shooting at him twice.
 The first shot hit the Kid in the chest just above the heart, while the second missed.
-Garrett’s account leaves it unclear whether Billy was killed instantly or took some time to die.
+Garrett's account leaves unclear whether Billy was killed instantly or took some time to die.

 Account of Billy the Kid

 He coauthored The Authentic Life of Billy, the Kid with Ash Upson, and for decades his book was deemed authoritative.

-Following Billy the Kid's death, writers quickly went to work producing books and articles that made a folk hero out of Billy the Kid, while making Garrett seem like an assassin.
+Following Billy the Kid's death, writers quickly went to work producing books and articles that made a folk hero out of him, while making Garrett seem like an assassin.
 Although filled with many errors of fact, The Authentic Life served afterward as the main source for most books written about the Kid until the 1960s.
-A failure when originally released, an original copy of the Pat Garrett-Ash Upson book became a rare commodity; in 1969 the original 1882 edition of the Garrett-Upson book was described by Ramon F. Adams as being "exceedingly rare."
+A failure when originally released, an original copy of the Pat Garrett–Ash Upson book became a rare commodity; in 1969, the original 1882 edition of the Garrett–Upson book was described by Ramon F. Adams as being "exceedingly rare".
 Twentieth-century editions of Garrett's Authentic Life of Billy, the Kid (with alterations to the original title) appeared in 1927, 1946 and 1964.